iotize-sas/Open-Projects/TapCO2-demo/README.md

 ## *** DISCLAIMER ***

-<p>This electrical project is provided ONLY for testing and experimentation by qualified persons in electronics design labs.</p>

-<p>The person reproducing this example accepts full responsibility to any injury, or damage that may result.</p>

 <p>This example is not a product.
 This example is not Certified, Qualified, Approved, or Recommended for any commercial use, or for any use by the general public.</p>

 >> Note: Before starting, learn how TapNLink and the associated tools work in this [Getting Started](http://docs.iotize.com/GettingStarted/).